-Continuing Disclosure

-The Department will comply with and carry out all of the provisions of the Continuing Disclosure Certificate.
-Any holder or Beneficial Owner of the Series 2015A Bonds may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause the Department to comply with its obligations under this provision.
-Noncompliance with this provision will not be considered an "Event of Default" and will not result in acceleration of the Series 2015A Bonds, and the sole remedy under the Continuing Disclosure Certificate (or the Indenture) in the event of any failure of the Department to comply with the Continuing Disclosure Certificate will be an action to compel performance.
+Continuing Disclosure.
+The Department will comply with and carry out all of the provisions of the Continuing Disclosure Certificate to be executed by the Department in substantially the form approved by the Resolution, as originally executed and as it may be amended from time to time in accordance with the terms thereof.
+Any holder or Beneficial Owner of the Bonds may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause the Department to comply with its obligations under this provision.
+Noncompliance with this provision will not be considered an "Event of Default" and will not result in acceleration of the Bonds, and the sole remedy under the Continuing Disclosure Certificate (or the Indenture) in the event of any failure of the Department to comply with the Continuing Disclosure Certificate will be an action to compel performance.
+For the purposes of this provision, "Beneficial Owner" means any person which (a) has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Bonds (including persons holding Bonds through nominees, depositories or other intermediaries), or (b) is treated as the owner of any Bonds for federal income tax purposes.

-No Owner or Beneficial Owner of Series 2015A Bonds may institute such action, suit or proceeding to compel performance unless they will have first delivered to the Department satisfactory written evidence of their status as such, and a written notice of and request to cure such failure and the Department will have refused to comply therewith within a reasonable time.
+No holder or Beneficial Owner of Bonds may institute such action, suit or proceeding to compel performance unless they will have first delivered to the Department satisfactory written evidence of their status as such, and a written notice of and request to cure such failure and the Department will have refused to comply therewith within a reasonable time.